Addressing Finite-Horizon MDPs via Low-Rank Tensor Value Approximation: Stochastic policy iteration

 \subsection{Temporal-difference methods}

-In the quest to propose an unbiased stochastic formulation, the most common approach in RL is to use TD updates.
-In essence, given a transition $\sigma = (s, a, r, s', a', h)$, TD updates compute the gradient only with respect to the parameters of the VF model involved in the current step, i.e., those dependent on the pair $(s, a)$.
+The standard approach in RL for an unbiased stochastic formulation is TD learning.
+In essence, given a transition $\sigma = (s, a, r, s', a', h)$, TD updates compute the gradient only w.r.t. the parameters of the VF model involved in the current step, i.e., those dependent on the pair $(s, a)$.
 Formally, at iteration $m$ we consider the factors from the previous iteration $\ccalQ^{(m-1)}$, and optimize over $\tenbQ$.
 The TD update uses the following empirical Bellman error

 which approximates

 where $\tenbQ^{(m-1)} = [[\ccalQ^{(m-1)}]]$, $\tenbQ = [[\ccalQ]]$, and $a'=\pi_{h+1}(s')$.
 Then, TD solves the following iterative optimization